Tag: politics

 2) One of the tendencies of the Jewish leaders was to say, “come to us.”
 In what ways do modern Christians do the same?
 In what ways are modern Christians different?

 3) Politics is a very sore and volatile subject these days.
-How can we still use politics to the and of the Gospel of Jesus Christ?
+How can we still use politics to share the and grace of the Gospel of Jesus Christ?

 • You Can’t Make Me!